 HOW MUCH REAL ESTATE COMMISSION SHOULD I PAY?

-Real estate commission generally ranges from 2.5% to 3.95% of your sale price up to the first $350-$400k then 2%-2.5% on the remainder of the sale price.
-There are a few variations either side.
+Real estate commission generally ranges from 2.5% to 3.95% of a sale price up to the first $350-$400k but reduces to 2%-2.5% for the remainder of the sale price.
+Commission and other fees are negotiable although not all real estate agents or companies will negotiate.

-To work out how much it might cost to sell your house, we have used the above percentages and applied them to various sale prices below as examples.
+In the examples below, we have used the above percentages and applied them to various sale prices to give you a starting point.

-Beneath these examples, we provide advice about negotiating commission and fees, how to avoid unnecesary expenses and achieve a prime sale price.
+Beneath these examples, we provide advice about negotiating commission and fees, how to avoid unnecesary expenses and achieve an optimal sale price (which will depend on the competency of a real estate agent).

 How much does it cost to sell a house?